Angel Adams Parham: Career

 Her 2017 monograph American Routes: Racial Palimpsests and the Transformation of Race was the co-winner of the 2018 American Sociological Association's Barrington Moore Book Award in Comparative and Historical Sociology, the co-winner of the 2018 Social Science History Association's Allan Sharlin Memorial Book Award and received an Honorable Mention for the 2018 American Sociological Association's Thomas and Znaniecki Distinguished Book Award for International Migration.
+She coauthored The Black Intellectual Tradition: Reading Freedom in Classical Literature published by Classical Academic Press in 2022.